Blitz Report™ Installation Guide

 export CUSTOM_INDEXSPACE=APPS_TS_TX_IDX

-4. Review the error summary and installation log file and in case of any doubt or errors, send the created blitz_report_install_logs_*.zip file to [email protected] and our support team will analyze the problem.
+1. Review the error summary and installation log file and in case of any doubt or errors, send us the created *_blitz_report_install_logs_*.zip file to [email protected] and our support team will analyze the problem.

-5. If the APPL_TOP is not shared, repeat Steps 1 to 3 in this section on all the other nodes.
-To reduce the installation time on additional nodes, you can add the parameter skip_db like this: ./install.sh skip_db
+If you have more than one application server and the APPL_TOP is not shared, repeat steps 1 to 3 from section 2.1 on all the other nodes.
+To reduce the installation time on additional nodes, you can add the parameter skip_db like this:

-7. In case you would like to use the Blitz Report OAF user interface, follow one of the below steps based on your Oracle E-Business Suite version:
+If you use the Blitz Report OAF user interface, perform the below steps based on your Oracle E-Business Suite version:

-If your Oracle E-Business Suite version is R12.1.3
+If your Oracle E-Business Suite version is R12.2.*:

 cd $ADMIN_SCRIPTS_HOME